 Perenjori derives from the Aboriginal word “Perangery” meaning water hole.
 Perenjori is surrounded by a rich wheat and sheep area and is only a short distance from mining and station country.

 Perenjori is in the heart of Western Australia's wildflower country and every spring the countryside is ablaze in colour.
-View endless vistas of pink, yellow and white everlastings from July to October, and be in awe of the unique Wreath Leschenaultia in September and October.
+View endless vistas of pink, yellow and white everlastings and a wide variety of rare native spring orchids from July to October.
+Be in awe of the unique Wreath Leschenaultia in September and October.

 For more information about Perenjori visit www.perenjori.wa.gov.au